akijowski/aws-auto-alarm/README.md

 ## Delete Alarms

+The code will currently generate the current alarms based on the ARN and then try to delete them based on the generated names.

+**TODO: This is not yet implemented.**

 During the delete action, the code will find and delete all alarms that have the following tags:

 - `AWS_AUTO_ALARM_MANAGED=true`